closuretxt/recast-post-processing/README.md

 ## TO-DO
 - Better event registration, response streaming and overall visualization, avoiding conflict with other generations
-- Prefills
+- Advanced Prompt Control, prefills and role management Options
 - Text Completion Support
 - Conditional Pass Triggers based on ST-script
-- First Pass to decide the order and which Passes will be used for the upcoming generation
+- Adaptative Pass to decide the order and which Passes will be used for the upcoming generation
-- Advanced Prompt Control and role management Options
-- Remove editable diffs
+- Step Diff Viewer (View how the text changed per step)
-- Stop sequence doesn't trigger pipelines.
+- Stop sequence doesn't trigger pipelines